biopython/biopython.github.io/wiki/Sequence_Cleaner.md

     #create our hash table to add the sequences
     sequences={}

-    #Using the biopython fasta parse we can read our fasta input
+    #Using the Biopython fasta parse we can read our fasta input
     for seq_record in SeqIO.parse(fasta_file, "fasta"):
         #Take the current sequence
         sequence=str(seq_record.seq).upper()